 A second option is a reverse mortgage.
 This is a financial product that works like a regular mortgage but in reverse.
 It’s basically a loan secured by your home.
 But instead of you making payments, the lender pays you a lump sum or you may be able to draw regular payments.
 No repayments are necessary until you sell up or pass away, though the loan does start accruing interest from day one.

-A reverse mortgage can be a great option for retirees who are asset rich/cash poor, however it will impact the value of your estate, so it is something worth discussing with your family and adviser.
+A reverse mortgage may be an option for retirees who are asset rich/cash poor, however it will impact the value of your estate, so it is something worth discussing with your family and adviser.

 Planning for and managing the financial aspects of retirement can seem complicated and it is an area where good financial advice can make a difference.